HoustonMagentoMeetup/magento2-boilerplate/README.md

 **Docs coming soon**

 ## Scripts to rule them all!
-This boilerplate adopts a concept GitHub introduced of using scripts that are simple to use.
+The boilerplate is using a script pattern that @github uses, [scripts to rule them all](https://github.com/github/scripts-to-rule-them-all).

 ### Bootstrap
 Command: `script/bootstrap`